Egor18/jdataflow/README.md

 Now you can go to the build directory and run the resulting jar:
 `java -jar jdataflow.jar --sources <args...> [--classpath <arg>] [--classpath-file <arg>]`

+If you want to check your Ant, Maven, or Gradle based project with jdataflow, you should use [scan utils](https://github.com/Egor18/jdataflow/tree/master/scan).

 ## Under the hood
 ### AST
 jdataflow uses Spoon library to build and traverse AST in a post-order manner.